Turn more visitors into leads with WebFX

 Social network #1.
 LinkedIn

-LinkedIn connects more companies with B2B clients than any other social network.
+LinkedIn connects more industrial and manufacturing companies with B2B clients than any other social network.
 That’s because LinkedIn is designed as a professional network, meaning its users are there for business-related information.

 As an industrial company, that gives you the chance to connect with key decision-makers in a variety of industries.
 You can create profiles for either a high-ranking member of your company or your brand as a whole.
 Either way, it’ll help promote your business.

 On LinkedIn, you build “connections” with other users by sending them invitations to connect.
 You can also “follow” certain industry figures to see their updates and hear the latest thought leadership in your field.
 That lets you stay up-to-date on your industry while you’re searching for new leads.

 You can start getting those leads by connecting with decision-makers at companies that you think would be good partners for your brand.
 Then, you can send them direct messages to talk about their business, share information from your site, discuss other industry news, and more.